lherman-cs/ideas/README.md

 Using Wifi sensing to achieve hidden solar-powered sensors with no blindspot.
 The sensors' outputs can then be aggregated to form a precise location of the intruder.
 With this precise location, you can deploy a couple of drones to monitor its movement.

+Alternatively, we can equip each wifi sensors with a more powerful board that has a hardware accelerated video encoder that's only awaken whenever the Wifi sensing detects something.